StephenTaylor-Kx/adventofq/week1.md

 Using keywords is better q style, and perhaps the coolest way to write the solution.

 Note the parens in `(>)`, which give it noun syntax.
-That is, the parser reads it as the left argument of `prior` rather than trying to apply it.
+The parser reads it as the left argument of `prior` and does not try to apply it.

 ### Part 2

 With this as a model, part 2 looks simple.
-We want the 3-point moving sums of `d`, of which we shall ignore the first two.
+We want the 3-point moving sums of `d`, of which we ignore the first two.
 ```q
 a:()!"j"$() / answers
 d:"J"$read0`:day1.txt`